Can I set up a fundraising page?

 Do I have to pay to take part?

-The Virtual Bradford 10k is currently only open to those who were registered for the in-person event and no further payment is needed.
+The Virtual Bradford 10k is just £15 to enter.
+All those who were registered for the in-person event are automatically eligible to take part and no further payment is needed.

 If I don’t take part will I still get my 50% discount for the next event?